Yousinator/PrismaML/README.md

   <h3 align="center">PrismaML</h3>

   <p align="center">
-PrismaML is a comprehensive library designed to streamline and simplify the machine learning model building and data pre-processing process.    <br/>
+PrismaML is a Python package designed to streamline and simplify the machine learning model building and data pre-processing process.    <br/>
     <br/>
     <a href="https://github.com/Yousinator/PrismaML/docs"><strong>Explore the docs »</strong></a>
     <br/>